XmYx/deforum-studio/README.md

 ### Setup

-Prior to testing make sure you clone the `https://github.com/deforum-studio/deforum-presets.git` into `PRESET_PATH`, which defaults to `~/deforum/presets`.
+Prior to testing make sure you clone the `https://github.com/deforum-studio/deforum-presets.git` into `PRESETS_PATH`, which defaults to `~/deforum/presets`.
 Therefore, by default, the settings files within that repo assume a path of `~/deforum/presets/settings/`.

 You can verify that the paths are setup correctly by running `python tests/test_animation_pipeline.py`.

 ### Execution

-- Run `deforum run-all` for a full run of all settings files under `{PRESET_PATH}/settings`.
+- Run `deforum run-all` for a full run of all settings files under `{PRESETS_PATH}/settings`.
-- Run `deforum test-e2e` for a full run of all settings files under `{PRESET_PATH}/settings`, and compare results to a baseline (or create a new baseline if none exists).
+- Run `deforum test-e2e` for a full run of all settings files under `{PRESETS_PATH}/settings`, and compare results to a baseline (or create a new baseline if none exists).

 ## CLI Commands